ArunMoorthyVenkatesh/Energy-Dashboard-Project/README.md

 ## Overview

-SEMPLY is an IoT energy management platform built for industrial and commercial facilities.
+This is an IoT energy management platform built for industrial and commercial facilities.
 It provides a unified dashboard to monitor energy flow in real time, manage connected devices, track carbon credit generation, and analyze historical energy trends — all from a responsive, glassmorphic UI.

 The system is configured for **Toyota HQ (TKKHEAD01)** as the default site and connects to the SEMPLY cloud backend.